A woman and boy sitting at table with game board.

 Advising on Public Benefits

-Holly Lynch Law LLC advises families on the various public benefits available to people with special needs, including Supplemental Security Income (SSI), Social Security Disability Income (SSDI), housing vouchers, and Mass Health.
+Holly Lynch Law LLC advises families on the various public benefits available to people with special needs in New Hampshire and Massachusetts, including Supplemental Security Income (SSI), Social Security Disability Income (SSDI), housing vouchers, and Mass Health.

 Preserving Eligibility